crazyyy/wp-framework/wp-content/plugins/insert-php/readme.txt

 7. Custom shortcode name

 == Changelog ==
+= 2.4.6 (31.05.2022) =
+* Fixed: Compatibility with Wordpress 6.0
+* Fixed: Some bugs and issues

+= 2.4.4 (23.03.2022) =
+* Fixed: Compatibility with Wordpress 5.9
+* Added: Compatibility with premium plugin

+= 2.4.4 (23.03.2022) =
+* Allow post editors to use snippet shortcodes
+* Fixed a bug in TinyMCE

+= 2.4.3 =
+* Updated plugin framework
+* Added warning notice that using the plugin may be dangerous
+* Added additional security measures for multisites

 = 2.4.2 =
 * Fix: Snippets library not load
 * Turn off redirect after activate